 The project has been tasked to a qualified Engineering consultant for design and permitting and design work is underway.
 Handling of stormwater needs while minimizing right-of-way impacts is a significant issue.
 The 30% plans have been completed; the consultant and staff are exploring all the stormwater options.
-Anticipated time for design, right of way acquisition and permitting completion is late fall of 2020 with construction expected to begin in the spring of 2021.
+Anticipated time for design, right of way acquisition and permitting completion is in fall, 2021 with construction expected to begin in the spring or summer of 2022 to coordinate with completion of the FDOT project on Highway 85.